African American Studies (AAS)

 AAS 2310.
 Introduction to African American Studies.

-Course provides an overview of black culture in America from an interdisciplinary approach, employing scholarship from history, literature, music, visual and performing arts, folklore, religion, sociology, psychology, philosophy, economics, and political science.
-It introduces epistemological considerations, theories, and methods that form the field of African American and African Diaspora Studies.
-(MULT).
+This course provides students with an interdisciplinary overview of black culture in America using scholarship from history, literature, music, visual and performing arts, folklore, religion, sociology, psychology, philosophy, economics, and political science.
+It introduces students to epistemological considerations, theories, and methods that form the field of African American and African Diaspora Studies.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Writing Intensive